Queens Park Rangers 0 Nottingham Forest 1

 QPR fans are an interesting mix of the edgy and the eccentric, a kind of Fulham with attitude.
 This is a traditional working-class area still holding out against the creeping gentrification of West London.
 The club’s DNA is the panache and charisma of Bowles, Marsh and Francis, meshing awkwardly with long years of mediocrity and farce and presenting a collective two fingers to the Establishment.

-This part of Middlesex was open fields until the Edwardian era.
-Then in 1908 it was chosen as the venue for the Franco-British Exhibition, a public fair to celebrate the Entente Cordiale treaty between Britain and France.
+This part of Middlesex was open fields until the Edwardian era, until in 1908 it was chosen as the venue for the Franco-British Exhibition, a public fair to celebrate the Entente Cordiale treaty between Britain and France.
 Events from that year’s Summer Olympics took place alongside the displays, and four major exhibitions were staged at the complex in the years leading up to World War One.
 White marble cladding was used to decorate the exhibition pavilions, and because of this the area became known as the Great White City.

 1. The Great White City 2.
 The Great Stadium 3.
 Loftus Road in foreground, 1939 (Historic England) 4.
 1966 and all that